YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 Let's also get the time stamps of the files; notice that the source code file is older than the object code file:

 .. parsed-literal::
-   YDB>zsystem "find .fis-gtm -name hello.[mo] -exec ls -l {} \;"
+   YDB>zsystem "find .fis-gtm -name greeting.[mo] -exec ls -l {} \;"
-   -rw-rw-r-- 1 gtmuser gtmuser 1048 Nov 14 11:15 .fis-gtm/V6.2-000_x86_64/o/hello.o
+   -rw-rw-r-- 1 gtmuser gtmuser 1048 Jan 22 10:16 .fis-gtm/V6.2-000_x86_64/o/greeting.o
-   -rw-rw-r-- 1 gtmuser gtmuser 35 Nov 14 11:14 .fis-gtm/V6.2-000_x86_64/r/hello.m
+   -rw-rw-r-- 1 gtmuser gtmuser 35 Jan 22 10:14 .fis-gtm/V6.2-000_x86_64/r/greeting.m

    YDB>

-Now edit the program with zedit "hello" then change it, e.g., make it print "Aloha, World" instead and save it.
+Now edit the program with zedit "greeting" then change it, e.g., make it print "Goodbye!" instead and save it.

-Again execute do ^hello and note that YottaDB/GT.M still prints "Hello, World".
-This is because YottaDB/GT.M already has an hello module linked in its address space, and does not go out every time to check if there is a new version.
+Again execute do ^greeting and note that YottaDB/GT.M still prints "Hello!".
+This is because YottaDB/GT.M already has a greeting module linked in its address space, and does not go out every time to check if there is a new version.
 This is “clobber protection” and a YottaDB/GT.M feature.

-Execute zLink "hello" which tells YottaDB/GT.M to re-link hello even if it already has one linked in its address space, followed by do ^hello and note that it now prints "Aloha, World" .
+Execute zLink "greeting" which tells YottaDB/GT.M to re-link greeting even if it already has one linked in its address space, followed by do ^greeting and note that it now prints "Goodbye!" .
 Verify that the source file is newer and that YottaDB/GT.M has created a new object file.

 .. parsed-literal::
-   YDB>zedit "hello"
+   YDB>zedit "greeting"

-   YDB>do ^hello
+   YDB>do ^greeting
-   Hello,world
+   Hello!

-   YDB>zlink "hello"
+   YDB>zlink "greeting"

-   YDB>do ^hello
+   YDB>do ^greeting
-   Aloha, world
+   Goodbye!

-   YDB>zsystem "find .fis-gtm -name hello.[mo] -exec ls -l {} \;"
+   YDB>zsystem "find .fis-gtm -name greeting.[mo] -exec ls -l {} \;"
-   -rw-rw-r-- 1 gtmuser gtmuser 1048 Nov 14 11:20 .fis-gtm/V6.2-000_x86_64/o/hello.o
+   -rw-rw-r-- 1 gtmuser gtmuser 1048 Jan 22 10:20 .fis-gtm/V6.2-000_x86_64/o/greeting.o
-   -rw-rw-r-- 1 gtmuser gtmuser 35 Nov 14 11:20 .fis-gtm/V6.2-000_x86_64/r/hello.m
+   -rw-rw-r-- 1 gtmuser gtmuser 35 Jan 22 10:20 .fis-gtm/V6.2-000_x86_64/r/greeting.m

    YDB>